 Please see website http://therapymattersleeds.com for more information and to register an expression of interest.

 £50 per hour (individuals)

-I am a fully qualified Counsellor and to develop my skills further I am also a Transactional Analysis Psychotherapist (In Clinical Training).
+I'm a qualified Counsellor and to develop my skills further I am also a Transactional Analysis Psychotherapist (In Clinical Training).

 I am a member of the UK Association for Transactional Analysis (UKATA) and a Registered Member of BACP.